 baseline for database usage, previously 60%

 The Access Group is one of the largest providers of business management software to the U.K., Ireland, and Asia-Pacific mid-market organizations.
 Access offers a range of products, from finance and HR solutions to industry-specific software for specific sectors, like education, health, legal and more.

 Scaling is a top business priority for the group.
 With over 60,000 customers, Access has many and varied products across multiple sectors, gaining a hybrid, multi-cloud environment.
 Its goal is to become 100% SaaS within five years and to gain an end-to-end view of its business transactions.
 Critical to Access is momentum and growth, with the customer at the heart of it all.

-Challenge: A hybrid environment that needs to be available 24/7
+A hybrid environment needs to be available 24/7

 One challenge, in addition to integrating in-house services, was pinpointing uptime and reliability issues across the stack.
 Software engineers were up against non-stop alert noise.
 They could wake up to multiple messages in their inbox with alerts from different environments.
 In order to distinguish noise from critical alerts, engineers had to dig through past tickets and search code, which could take hours.
 This was an unwanted distraction from mission-critical tasks, like scaling and shipping features.
 The group wanted to implement new tech to gain a centralized view across systems and capitalize on the momentum and growth it had already achieved.

 Visibility across systems saves time and costs

 New Relic application performance monitoring (APM) maps internal and external systems, giving software engineers a data-driven approach to work.
 New Relic alerts automate and streamline the incident management process by allowing engineers to focus on shipping new features and other mission-critical work.
 New Relic helps Access improve performance and processes by unifying insights in addition to resolving issues proactively before incidents have the chance to impact customers.

 Best practice in alerts lets engineers focus on what they do best